bumbummen99/laravel-achievements/README.md

 <a href="https://packagist.org/packages/assada/laravel-achievements"><img src="https://poser.pugx.org/assada/laravel-achievements/license.svg" alt="License"></a>
 </p>

 An implementation of an Achievement System in Laravel, inspired by Laravel's Notification system.
+This is a fork and continuation of [Gabriel Simonetti's](https://github.com/gabriel-simonetti) [Laravel Achievements](https://github.com/gstt/laravel-achievements) package.

 ## Table of Contents
 1. [Requirements](#requirements)